a-p-jo/darc/README.md

 2. `vpa` (***V***oid ***P***ointer ***A***rray),
 3. `fpa` (***F***at ***P***ointer ***A***rray)

-The above are separately maintained and have their own READMEs.

 The values of this project, in decreasing order of priority, are :
 1. Safety and correctness